-RICHMOND, Va., Nov.
-29, 2017 /PRNewswire/ -- Genworth Financial, Inc. (NYSE: GNW) and China Oceanwide Holdings Group Co., Ltd. (Oceanwide) today announced they have agreed to a second waiver and agreement of each party's right to terminate the previously announced merger agreement.
-The second waiver and agreement extends the previous deadline of Nov.
-30, 2017, to April 1, 2018, and allows additional time for regulatory reviews of the transaction.
+RICHMOND, Va., Aug.
+14, 2018 /PRNewswire/ -- Genworth Financial, Inc. (NYSE: GNW) and China Oceanwide Holdings Group Co., Ltd. (Oceanwide) today announced they have agreed to a sixth waiver and agreement of each party's right to terminate the previously announced merger agreement.
+The sixth waiver and agreement extends the previous deadline of August 15, 2018 to December 1, 2018 to allow additional time to complete the regulatory review process.

-In addition to clearance by CFIUS, the closing of the proposed transaction remains subject to the receipt of required regulatory approvals in the U.S., China and other international jurisdictions and other closing conditions.
-Genworth and Oceanwide remain committed to satisfying the closing conditions under the merger agreement as soon as possible.
+The closing of the proposed transaction remains subject to the receipt of required regulatory approvals in the U.S., China and other international jurisdictions and other closing conditions.
+As previously announced, the Committee on Foreign Investment in the United State (CFIUS) completed its review of the proposed transaction and concluded that there are no unresolved national security concerns.

 About Genworth Financial